pfsense/docs/source/releases/2-2-3-new-features-and-changes.rst

    Unbound, otherwise DHCP static mappings would not fully apply when Unbound was in use.
    `#4678 <https://redmine.pfsense.org/issues/4678>`__
--  Fixed an Unbound warning when “dnsallowoverride” was off and port forwarding was on.
+-  Fixed an Unbound warning when "dnsallowoverride" was off and port forwarding was on.
    `#4682 <https://redmine.pfsense.org/issues/4682>`__
 -  Re-enabled verification for selfhost DynDNS since their chain issue